12glaces/Portfolio-codeigniter/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+The team would like to thank best teacher M Dion XOXOXOXO